Chapter 2:

 “Shit—my bad!”

-The iron grip released and Ren's neck burned with sudden freedom.
-Midori's massive hand flew to his own nape, fingers scratching through short hairs as his eyes darted to the floor.
+The iron grip released, and his neck burned with sudden freedom.
+Midori’s massive hand flew to his own nape, fingers scratching through short hairs as his eyes darted to the floor.

-Ren tugged his bag higher on his shoulder, gaze fixed straight ahead while whispers rippled through the corridor like wind through tall grass.
-“It’s nothing,” he muttered.
-“Wasn’t avoiding you.
+He tugged his bag higher on his shoulder.
+“It’s nothing.
+And I wasn’t avoiding you.
 I was coming to find you, actually.”

 Midori’s face split into that perpetual grin.
 “Yeah, right!
 Wouldn’t be the first disappearing act!”
 He clapped Ren’s shoulder.
 “Listen—big news.
 Huge!
 Wanna guess what it’s about?”